byo/bswieckidev-blog/content/post/2022-10-07-throttling-in-go.md

 When I first wrote it I assumed that there will be a huge performance boost because we replaced a *heavy* channel object with a *lightweight* low-level synchronization mechanisms.

-But after I run some benchmarks and it turned out that this implementation is only between 12% to 19% faster than our original one.
+But after I run some benchmarks it turned out that this implementation is only between 12% to 19% faster than our original one.
 This does not sound like a huge difference to me.
-Maybe in some very specific use-cases it could be beneficial but I believe that if each CPU cycle spent is making a difference then languages such as c or c++ (or even assembly) would be a better fit in such environment.
+Maybe in some very specific CPU-sensitive use cases it could be beneficial but I believe that if each spent CPU cycle is making the difference then languages such as c or c++ (or even assembly) would be a better fit there.

-Putting performance difference aside, there's one more huge difference I'd still like to talk about.
+Putting performance difference aside, there's one more huge difference I'd like to point out.

 ## Cancellable waits

-Our throttlers in go has one more huge advantage over the one based on mutex.
+Our channel-based throttlers have one huge advantage over the one based on mutex.
 They can easily be extended to also support cancellation through context.

-Here's an example of cancellable Acquire:
+Here's an example of a cancellable `Acquire`:

 ```go
 func (c *Throttler) Acquire(ctx context.Context) (func(), error) {